trumans/treehouse-react-app-course-manager/README.md

 ## User Sign Up
 /signup

-* the user is redirected to this page by the Sign Up link in the page header.
+* The user is redirected to this page by the Sign Up link in the page header.
-* form contains user data fields and submit button.
+* Displays a form to enter user data.
+A Sign Up button submits the data.
 * Cancel button redirects to courses page.
-* if a new user is created the page header is updated with the user name and the app redirects to the course page.
+* If a new user is created the page header is updated with the user name and the app redirects to the courses list page.
-* if a new user is not created the validation errors are listed.
+* If a new user is not created the validation errors are listed.

 ## User Sign In
 /signin

-* the user is redirected to this page by the Sign In link in the page header.
+* The user is redirected to this page by the Sign In link in the page header.
-* form contains email address (user name), password and submit button.
+* Displays a form contains email address (user name) and password.
+A Sign In button submits the form.
 * Cancel button redirects to courses page.
-* if authentication is successful the page header is updated and the app redirects to the course page.
+* If authentication is successful the page header is updated and the app redirects to the courses list page.
-* if authentication fails an error message is displayed.
+* If authentication fails an error message is displayed.

 ## Courses
 /courses